parthe/torchkernels/README.md

-# Kernel utilities in PyTorch
+# Utilities for Kernel methods in PyTorch
 Fast implementations of standard kernels such as Gaussian, Laplacian, NTK, and utilities for kernel methods

 # Installation